-The Annual General Meeting (AGM) of the Stockholders of Nickel Asia Corporation, a corporation organized and existing under the laws of the Philippines with address at the 28th Floor, NAC Tower, 32nd Street, Bonifacio Global City, Taguig City, Metro Manila will be held on Monday, 29 May 2017, 2:30 PM at Ascott Ballroom A, 5th Floor, Ascott Bonifacio Global City, 5th Ave. cor.
-28th St., BGC, Taguig City.
+The Annual General Meeting (AGM) of the Stockholders of Nickel Asia Corporation, a corporation organized and existing under the laws of the Philippines with address at the 28th Floor, NAC Tower, 32nd Street, Bonifacio Global City, Taguig City, Metro Manila will be held on Monday, 29 May 2017.
+The time and venue of the AGM are yet to be announced and will be provided in the Definitive Information Statement of the Company.
 The Agenda of the AGM, as indicated in the accompanying Notice of Annual General Meeting of Stockholders, is as follows: